-Combine all of your ingredients and knead for 10 minutes.
+Combine all of your dry ingredients and knead for 10 minutes.
 If your dough is too dry add a little bit more water in (a few table spoons at a time) and continue to knead.
 The dough should be smooth and roll out with not too many bumps.
 It should also be easy to press a handprint into it.
 If it's too hard or dry, then add a little bit more water and continue to knead.

 Using a large cookie cutter, cut out different shapes for your salt dough ornaments.
 If making handprints, place the handprints first and then trace around them.

 Have your child place their hand into the salt dough ornament.
-If the dough is too hard to get an imprint it may be too dry and you can continue to knead by adding in a little bit more water.
+If the dough is too hard to get an imprint it may be too dry.
+Continue to knead until smooth.
+You can also add in a little bit more water.

 Using a straw, make a hole in the top for where you want to hang your salt dough ornament.

 If you encounter too much puffing, roll out thinner ornaments and this will help reduce the puffing.
 If the ornament is still a bit doughy, bake for longer or let sit out a few days to harden before decorating.
 The thickness of the dough will determine how long you have to bake them for.
-You can also raise the temperature up to 325 degrees Fahrenheit but do this gradually as they may start to puff up.
-We prefer to bake them at 250 degrees Fahreneheit for longer and let them air dry for a few days.
+We prefer to bake them at 250 degrees Fahreneheit for longer and let them air dry for a few days to prevent puffing.

-Once cool, you can decorate by painting with acrylic or kids paint.
+Once cool, you can decorate by painting with non-toxic acrylic paint.